 NOVA SCOTIA ASSOCIATION OF OSTEOPATHS

-- I am a member in good standing of the Nova Scotia Association of Osteopaths (NSAO)
+- We are members in good standing of the Nova Scotia Association of Osteopaths (NSAO)

-- As a member of the NSAO, I am not an Osteopathic Physician, Doctor of Osteopathic Medicine (DO, formerly Doctor of Osteopathy), nor do I practice Osteopathic Medicine
+- As members of the NSAO, We are not Osteopathic Physicians, Doctors of Osteopathic Medicine (DO, formerly Doctor of Osteopathy), nor do we practice Osteopathic Medicine

 - In Nova Scotia, Osteopathic Manual Practice is not regulated by the government, however the NSAO is actively seeking government regulation to protect the public and our profession